Bhanu-ue05/Marketing_Performance_Prediction_ML/README.md

 - SVM
 - XGBoost

-## Steps
-1. Data preprocessing
-2. Model training
-3. Evaluation
+## Evaluation Metrics
-4. Feature importance
-5. Model comparison
-6. Cross-validation
+- MAE
+- MSE
+- R² Score

+## How to Run
+1. Open the Jupyter Notebook in Kaggle.
+2. Add the dataset from the Kaggle dataset link above.
+3. Run all notebook cells step by step.
+4. The notebook will train the models and generate tables and figures.

 ## Outputs
-- Tables (CSV files)
-- Figures (PDF graphs)
+The notebook includes visible outputs such as:
+- Model performance tables
+- Feature importance results
+- Model ranking results
+- Cross-validation results
+- Graphs and figures

-## How to Run
+## Requirements
-1. Open the notebook
-2. Run all cells step by step
+The required Python libraries are listed in `requirements.txt`.